irods-contrib/irods-cloud-browser/Docs/building.md

 # Installation of the iRODS Cloud Browser

-For version 1.0.2.0-Beta1, there are two methods of installation.
+There are two methods of installation.
 The first of which is building an automated .WAR file that can be directly deployed to a tomcat server, the second of which is a manual installation, using the .zip, which is the same as before.

+# Building Cloud Browser

+In most instances, you do not need to build the cloud browser.
+Instead, download the all-in-one war file release, ready to drop into Tomcat or some other web container.
+See the install.md for details.
+Alternately, you can run a pre-built Docker image.
+For that option, look at Docker.md

 # WAR installation

 Ensure that you have grails version 2.5.0 on your machine, and that version 2.5.0 is the default version.
 Grails can be downloaded here: https://grails.org/download.html
 Change directory to /irods-cloud-frontend and run $gulp gen-war.
 This will generate the .WAR file that contains all of the assets necessary to deploy the project.
 The file, 'irods-cloud-backend.war' will be located in the /build directory.
 This file can then be deployed directly onto a tomcat server.

 # Manual Installation